Latest Club News

 What has changed because of COVID-19 / lockdown?

 We take care to follow Basketball England and government guidelines.
-As the rules change regularly, please see our News page for any updates on anything players or parents need to do prior to, during or after a player’s session.
-When in doubt, please just follow givernment guidelines as these closely relate to BE’s guidelines.
+As the rules change regularly, please just follow government guidelines as these closely relate to BE’s guidelines.

 I want to provide feedback but in an anonymous way